 2. PetArmor 7 Way De-Wormer for Small Dogs

-This chewable dewormer is made for small dogs and puppies, offering broad coverage against several types of intestinal worms.
-The compact tablet size is ideal for smaller breeds or picky eaters and can be used as part of a regular care routine.
-No prescription is required, making it a convenient choice for many owners.
+This chewable dewormer is made for small dogs and puppies, with a compact tablet size that fits smaller breeds or picky eaters.
+It covers several common intestinal worms and is often used as part of a regular care routine.
+No prescription is needed, making it a convenient choice for many dog owners.

 What We Like: